HackerYou/HYFallBootcamp2014/3-JavaScript/week5/day1/1-intro-to-programming.md

 ##Variables and Functions

-Let's look at another example of reassigning a variable to another value using a function.
+Let's look at an example of using variables and functions.
 We know that the `prompt()` function allows the user to input text.
-What if we wanted to hold onto that text input value to use for later?
+What if we wanted to hold onto that text input to use for later?

-Remember, functions are also a data **type** and can therefore be assigned to a variable as a value.
-Since variables are used to hold a value, it can also be passed as an argument in a function.
+Since functions are also a data **type**, they can be assigned to a variable.

+**Exercise:**
-**Exercise:** Using `prompt("What is your name?")`, let's create a variable to hold the value and `alert()` a message with that value.
+Using `prompt("What is your name?")`, let's create a variable to hold the value and `alert()` a message with that value.

 	var name = prompt("What is your name?");
 	alert("Hello " + name + ".");

-The text added by the user in the prompt window is passed as a *value* into the variable `name`. `name` is then passed as an *argument* into the alert function and will reassign the value of `name` every time the user inputs new text.
+The text added by the user in the prompt window is passed as a *value* into the variable `name` which is then passed as an *argument* into the alert function.

 ##Syntax & Code Conventions